Object Initialization with Slot Dependencies

 (a (make-instance 'sub)) => 2

-The complication begins when a subclass adds another slot, C
+The complication begins when a subclass adds another slot, C, from

 (defclass sub2 (super)